 | WHAT IS A HABIT?

 A habit is a routine or practice performed regularly; an automatic response to a specific situation.
 We build habits to make life easier to live.
 Imagine if we have to think and make a decision about every. single. thing. we do, say, think, and act on.
-We would be exhausted and have no energy to learn or adapt to new situations in life, at work, at school, on the freeway, or anywhere else you might find yourself.
+We would be exhausted and have no energy to learn or adapt to new situations in life, at work, at school, on the freeway, or anywhere else we might find ourselves.
 Think about it… by now driving a car is a habit for you.
-When you were first learning you had to remember to check your mirror, flick on your turn signal, make sure you’re driving the speed limit, check you aren’t tail-gating, look over your shoulder and check your mirrors before switching lanes, and so on… now it all happens without you needing to think extra hard about it.
+When you were first learning you had to remember to check your mirror, flick on your turn signal, make sure you’re driving the speed limit, check you aren’t tailgating, look over your shoulder, and check your mirrors before switching lanes, and so on… now it all happens without you needing to think extra hard about it.
 Let’s also remember how long it took to build that habit of being comfortable behind the wheel of a car.
-It didn’t happen over night, and neither will new habits you are trying to build… but we can make the process much more manageable, easy, and ultimately successful.
+It didn’t happen overnight, and neither will the new habits you are trying to build… but we can make the process much more manageable, easy, and ultimately successful.

 | HOW TO BUILD HEALTHY HABITS: KEEP IT SIMPLE